programmer131/esp8266-waterLevel/README.md

 html file is already included in Arduino sketch, you can modify these paramters inside arduino sketch.

 Step3:
+create new adafruit IO feed and name it as 'waterLevel'

 uncomment these two lines in sketch and write your wifi ssid/password /*const char* ssid = "ssid";
 const char* password = "password";*/